giulianopz/programming/src/intro.md

 Abstractions are useful, but all non-trivial abstractions, to some degree, are leaky[^4].
 So, blindly ignoring what happens at lower levels can cause performance issues or (worst) unintended bugs which are hard to debug (e.g. inscrutable incidents in production[^5]).
 Solving such issues thanks to Q&A websites like Stack Overflow does not help learning what actually went wrong leaving a certain sense of frustration (a common feeling for Linux users[^6]).

 Unfortunately, the enterprise software world is largely dominated by the use of [frameworks](https://en.wikipedia.org/wiki/Software_framework) (e.g. Spring vs Quarkus on backend side, Angular vs React on frontend side), an abstraction which is useful to avoid code bloat but limits the creative job of a programmer, making him just an expert user of a particular framework.
 These frameworks are also susceptible to be replaced by other competing frameworks, generically perceived as "innovative" for some reason.
 The only way to avoid to be forced to learn a framework every N years is to understand what happens behind the abstractions, which means to develop a good intuition of what happens at the hardware/software interface (*getting closer to the metal*, as the kool kids say).
-This is why so frequently people attempt to re-implement from scratch a good piece of software[^7].
+This is why so frequently people attempt to re-implement from scratch a good piece of software[^7] to understand "how things work"[^8].

-Undoubtedly, this crafting or artistic view[^8] of the act of programming implies a longer (lifelong[^9]?) and steeper learning curve than any fancy Youtube tutorial would commit to, but this is still better than getting stuck in a plateau after a brief exponential growth where developers end up acting merely as code monkeys or blue collars.
+Undoubtedly, this crafting or artistic view[^9] of the act of programming implies a longer (lifelong[^10]?) and steeper learning curve than any fancy Youtube tutorial would commit to, but this is still better than getting stuck in a plateau after a brief exponential growth where developers end up acting merely as code monkeys or blue collars.
 Sometimes the working environment of IT companies with big moneys itself tricks you into:

 > voluntarily ceasing to improve because of a belief that expert status has been reached and thus further improvement is not possible..
-This opting into indefinite mediocrity is the entry into an oblique phase in skills acquisition that I will call "Expert Beginner"[^10].
+This opting into indefinite mediocrity is the entry into an oblique phase in skills acquisition that I will call "Expert Beginner"[^11].

 In this respect, the following chapters naturally derail from application programming to [system programming](https://en.wikipedia.org/wiki/Systems_programming), and finally to hardware stuff.
 The last chapters mostly deal with collateral and/or enjoyable aspects of programming.